Shameless Mumbai Police has destroyed my life, claims model

-The 29-year-old model, who was raped by policemen on April 3 and had more than Rs 9 lakh extorted from her and a friend who was also detained and assaulted says her family has disowned her because of the incident and she has nowhere to go
+29-yr-old, who was raped by cops and had more than Rs 9 lakh extorted from her and a friend who was also detained and assaulted says her family has disowned her because of the incident

 Picked up in the dead of the night and raped by policemen, who assaulted both her and her male friend and extorted Rs 9.33 lakh from them, the 29-year-old model says the “shameless” Mumbai Police has completely destroyed her life.

 The accused, including the police officials, were produced in Killa court yesterday and remanded in police custody till April 29.
 Pic/Bipin kokate

 Disowned by her family because of the incident, the survivor says she may never come to terms with the events of April 3 and is certain that she will never forget the “black day”, not until she dies.

 The preliminary investigation into the case has revealed that the three cops from Sakinaka police station, who raped the survivor Assistant Police Inspectors Sunil Katape (34) and Suresh Suryavanshi (36) and Head Constable Yogesh Ponde (36) were aided in the extortion bid by at least one local journalist and five others.

 While eight of the accused are in the police net, one is absconding.
 Police say a major fact that will help them in getting the accused convicted is that the model, reportedly acting on the advice of a lawyer, got a medical test done at a government hospital after she was allowed to go by the cops, on April 4, and she has a copy of the report.

 Speaking to mid-day, the survivor said that on the day of the incident, she received a message on her cellphone around midnight from an unknown number.
 The sender asked her to reach a hotel in Sakinaka because a Gujarati businessman was staying there and was looking for models to cast in a movie he was planning to make.